7huannn/uitgo_monorepo/README.md

 - WebSocket connections attach the JWT (Authorization header on mobile/desktop, `accessToken` query parameter on web builds) so backend authorization always passes.
 - Pass `--dart-define SENTRY_DSN=...` when running `flutter run` to enable Sentry in the mobile apps; errors automatically surface in the same project as the backend.

+## Testing & QA

+- **Backend**: run `cd backend && make test` to execute unit tests.
+Coverage is enforced at 80%+ inside CI via `go test ./... -covermode=atomic`.
+Linting (`go vet` + `golangci-lint`) also runs in GitHub Actions.
+- **Flutter apps**: from each app directory run `flutter analyze` and `flutter test`.
+The CI workflow (`.github/workflows/fe_ci.yml`) runs these commands for both rider and driver apps on every push/PR.
+- **Seed demo data**: once migrations are applied you can run `cd backend && make seed` to insert riders, drivers, wallets, and sample trips.
+Credentials are printed in the terminal.

+## Continuous Delivery

+- `.github/workflows/be_ci.yml` runs Go unit tests, vetting, linting, and enforces ≥80 % coverage before merges.
+- `.github/workflows/fe_ci.yml` keeps both Flutter apps green by running `flutter analyze` and `flutter test`.
+- `.github/workflows/deploy.yml` (triggered on pushes to `main`) builds/pushes the API image to `ghcr.io/<org>/uitgo-backend:<sha>`, produces APK/IPA/Web artifacts for rider + driver apps, and validates the staging stack defined in `infra/staging`.
+- The staging stack uses `infra/staging/docker-compose.yml`.
+Copy `.env.staging.example` to `.env.staging`, adjust secrets, then run `docker compose up -d` from that directory to spin up Postgres, run migrations, and boot the API behind the bundled Nginx gateway.
+The GitHub Actions deployment job runs the same Compose file with the freshly built image tag.

 ## Logging to Loki/ELK

 Containers write JSON logs to stdout so you can ship them with your favourite collector.
 Example Promtail configuration: